What Every Team Leader Should Know

 Most leaders increase the amount of positive feedback they provide by using more appreciative praise, though what you will find is …… employee motivation responds best when this is supplemented with associative praise.

-Note: Reward and recognition has the largest impact on team motivation and recognition is free to use.
+Note: Reward and recognition has the largest impact on team motivation and you will agree recognition is free to use.

 The nature of the work itself